11 Things Moms Ought To Know About Postpartum Anxiety

 2. You have unresolved trauma that you may or may not know about

-3. Your living in Mold or have mold toxicity
+3. Are you living in Mold, or have mold toxicity

 4. Your relationship is stressful; little to no resources to support you and your children